 Permitted additives when classifying organic chemicals

 As a general rule, chapter 29 is restricted to separate chemically defined organic compounds, subject to the provisions of note 1 to the chapter.
 To be covered in this chapter they must comply with strict conditions that specify which additives are allowed.
 These conditions are set out in Note 1a to Note 1g to chapter 29.

 Compounds can be dissolved in water or in some other solvent.
 In the latter case, the solution must constitute a normal and necessary method of putting up these products adopted solely for reasons of safety or for transport and not to render the product particularly suitable for a specific use rather than for general use.
 Stabilisers such as anti-caking agents can also be added, but only to preserve or transport the compound.

-For example if an essential trace element such as chromium picolinate is prepared as a dietary supplement in the form of tablets or capsules, it wouldn’t be covered in this chapter.
-This is because the added ingredients, such as binder, the capsule shell and excipients, haven’t been added just to preserve or transport it.
+For example if an essential trace element such as chromium picolinate is prepared as a dietary supplement in the form of tablets or capsules, it would not be covered in this chapter.
+This is because the added ingredients, such as binder, the capsule shell and excipients, have not been added just to preserve or transport it.
 This type of product is covered in chapter 21 under code heading 2106.

 Code heading 2936 specifically covers: